markvdh/Iceberg-tables/README.md

 * The Role we mention in the Workspace and Environment properties of Coalesce should be `ACCOUNTADMIN` in order to successfully create a  Iceberg table.
 * An EXTERNAL VOLUME is expected to be created in Snowflake at the Storage Location chosen in the Node properties.
-* In case of creating a Snowflake Isceberg table with structured column type like `OBJECT`, `MAP` or `ARRAY`.
+* In case of creating a Snowflake Iceberg table with structured column type like `OBJECT`, `MAP` or `ARRAY`.
 Ensure the data type is updated with the appropriate structure.
 For example,the source Snowflake table has OBJECT data type,then the data type of the same column in the Iceberg table node added on top is expected to structured type OBJECT (age string,id number) based on the data it has.

 ### Snowflake Iceberg Table Configuration